-Note: In 2007, the Legislature repealed the provisions of the Probate Code relating to the creation, administration and closing of "qualified an administration bν a community administrator."
+Note: In 2007, the Legislature repealed the provisions of the Probate Code relating to the creation, administration and closing of administration "qualified by a community administrator."
 Repealed Sec.
 169 directed the community administrator to pay debts within the time, and according to the classification, and in the order prescribed for the payment of debts as in other administrations.
-Section 160(a)simply directs the surviving spouse to property, "preserve community thedischarge community obligations and wind up community affairs."
+Section 160(a)simply directs the surviving spouse to "preserve the community property, discharge community obligations and wind up community affairs."

-V. ADMINISTRATION OF DECEASED SPOUSE'S ESTATE
+VII.
+ADMINISTRATION OF DECEASED SPOUSE'S ESTATE

-The purposes of a decedent's estate administration are to collect the assets of the estate, to pay the decedent's debts and to distribute the remaining assets to decedent's heirs and/or devisees.
+The purposes of a decedent's estate administration are to collect the assets of the estate, to pay the decedent's debts and to distribute the remaining assets to the decedent's heirs and/or devisees.
 In addition, the administration of a married decedent's estate may include the actual partition of the community probate property.
 As discussed previously, death works a legal partition of the community probate assets, but it is often necessary to open an administration to effectively set aside the homestead, exempt property and family allowance, handle the claims of creditors and/or divide the community probate property among the surviving spouse and the decedent's heirs and/or devisees.